ragzilla/InsulatedAirlockDoor/README.md

 Derivitive version of [Peter Han](https://raw.githubusercontent.com/peterhaneve/)'s Airlock Door mod for Oxygen Not Included.
 Now with Insulation.

+Only the outer tiles are insulated, the middle tiles do not receive the insulated property, and will heat up rapidly if duplicants carry hot materials through the airlock.
+Additionally, the building temperature is determined from the middle bottom tile (where the power enters), so extreme temperatures on either side will not be reflected in the building temperature.
+I recommend building a few insulated tiles out of the same raw mineral you used for the airlock nearby, so you can monitor them for melting point.